Frontlines: Fuel of War

 Frontlines includes a multiplayer mode as well as a single-player campaign that uses the Frontlines system found in the multiplayer component.
 Single-player mode limits the players to the fictional Western Coalition, while online modes let players play as either the Western Coalition (WC) or Red Star Alliance (RSA).
-It is not bot compatible.
-A multiplayer demo of the game was released for the Xbox 360 on February 11, 2008.
-A demo was also released for the PC.
 Towards the end of 2012, the PC online multiplayer mode of the game was no longer available, although the LAN mode still operates.

+The game received generally favorable reviews.

 Gameplay

-The gameplay focuses on a central mechanic, the frontline.
+The gameplay focuses on a central mechanic: the frontline.
 This is designed to keep the action in one place, by focusing objectives closer together on the battlefield.
 The frontline also has bonuses.
 By moving it back and forth across the battlefield, the player may gain or lose weapons and equipment.
 The frontline mechanic is used in all game types, which forces players to choose which objectives they will pursue or defend, adding a strategic level to the gameplay.

 The UCAV Drone plays a crucial role in gathering information in real time on the battlefield.
 The drone reconnoiters enemy units, which are visible through walls, and then shows them on the player's HUD and map.
-Some drones can also be used as a kamikaze bomb, by running them into enemy infantry and self destructing them.
+Some drones can also be used as a kamikaze bomb, by running them into enemy infantry and self-destructing them.

-There are four other drones, the Assault Drone, a small treaded vehicle with a mounted Gatling gun, a Mortar Drone, with a mounted four barrelled mortar, an RC drone, which can be packed with C4 and used to destroy armored targets and finally a variant of the UAV drone equipped with anti-infantry rockets.
+There are four other drones: the Assault Drone, a small treaded vehicle with a mounted Gatling gun; a Mortar Drone, with a mounted four-barreled mortar; an RC drone, which can be packed with C4 and used to destroy armored targets; and finally, a variant of the UAV drone equipped with anti-infantry rockets.

 In an interview, Kaos stated that there would be more than 60 vehicles and weapons in the final game.

 Airstrikes will also play a large part in gameplay, being an effective way to destroy an opposing force from a distance.

-In an interview with developer Joe Halper, Kaos has stated that 32 player multiplayer would be supported for the console version.
-Near release the maximum player count was raised to 50.
+In an interview with developer Joe Halper, Kaos had stated that 32-player multiplayer would be supported for the console version.
+Near release, the maximum player count was raised to 50.
 The PC version of the game supports 64 players online.
-Near release it was confirmed that the game would not support cross-platform play, but the developers have stated that they are considering eventually moving the franchise towards becoming a Live Anywhere title.
+Near release, it was confirmed that the game would not support cross-platform play, but the developers have stated that they are considering eventually moving the franchise towards becoming a Live Anywhere title.